Leptonic anomalous gauge couplings detection on electron positron colliders

 \section{The leptonic anomalous gauge couplings in effective Lagrangian}

 To extend the structure of the SM in a model-independent approach, it is customary to formulate new physics effects by linearly realizing the gauge symmetry.
-After integrating out heavy degrees of freedom at the high scale $\Lambda$, the leading effects at low energies can be parameterized by the effective interactions
+After integrating out heavy degrees of freedom above the high scale $\Lambda$, the leading effects at low energies can be parameterized by the effective interactions

-where $f_n$'s are dimensionless ¡°anomalous couplings¡±, and ${\cal O}_n$'s the gauge-invariant dimension-6 operators, constructed from the SM fields.
+where $f_n$'s are dimensionless ``anomalous couplings'', and ${\cal O}_n$'s are the gauge-invariant dimension-6 operators, constructed from the SM fields.
 C. N. Leung, S. T. Love and S. Rao \cite{Leung} described all the dimension-6 $SU_c(3)\times SU_W(2)\times U(1)$ gauge invariant operators.
-While, in all these operators, there are six operators of them are involved with leptonic gauge couplings and CP even, they are:
+Of all these operators, there are six which involve leptonic gauge couplings and are CP even.
+They are:

-here, $L$ is left-hand $SU_W(2)$ lepton doublet and $E$ is lepton right-hand singlet.
+where $L$ is left-hand $SU_W(2)$ lepton doublet and $E$ is lepton right-hand singlet.

-The Feynman rules of the vertices with leptons and gauge bosons are listed in appendix.
-From these vertices, we can find that the operator $ {\cal O}_7 $ and $ {\cal O}_{24} $ can affect all the vertices between leptons and gauge bosons in the process $e^+e^-\rightarrow W^+W^-$.
-These two operators even provide a additional 4-line $l^+l^-W^+W^-$ vertex.
+The Feynman rules for the vertices involving leptons and gauge bosons are listed in the appendix.
+From these Feynman rules, we find that the operators $ {\cal O}_7 $ and $ {\cal O}_{24} $ contribute to each of the vertices between leptons and gauge bosons in the process $e^+e^-\rightarrow W^+W^-$.
+These two operators even provide an additional 4-line $l^+l^-W^+W^-$ vertex.
 However, other operators ${\cal O}_{11} $ , ${\cal O}_{13} $ , ${\cal O}_{26} $ and ${\cal O}_{27} $ only affect the neutral current vertices.
 Therefore, the process $e^+e^-\rightarrow W^+W^-$ is much more sensitive to operators $ {\cal O}_7 $ and $ {\cal O}_{24} $ than others.
 The two operators ${\cal O}_{11} $ and ${\cal O}_{13}$ are only involved in the initial electron positron fusion vertices in the S channel diagrams, and the three momentums of the neutral current vertices are parallel.
-The construction of the two operators' Feynman rules determine their contribution are zero when all three momentums are parallel as we can see from the Feynman rule (b) in the Appendix.
+The construction of the two operators' Feynman rules determine that their contributions are zero when all three momentums are parallel as we can see from the Feynman rule (b) in the Appendix.